aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 title: Introduction and Creating Tables in Python
 articleTitle: Introduction and Creating Tables
 linktitle: Introduction and Creating Tables
-description: "Create and manage tables in a document using python."
+description: "Create and manage tables in a document using Python."
 type: docs
 weight: 10
 url: /python-net/introduction-and-creating-tables/